SitecorePowerShell/Book/security.md

 You can disable the web services using the configuration file `\App_Config\Include\Cognifide.PowerShell.config`.

-Look for the following section and disable as needed.
+Look for the following section and enable/disable as needed.

 ```xml
 <sitecore>